airsplay/R2R-EnvDrop/README.md

 0 is the id of GPU.
 It will load the pre-trained agent and run back translation with environmental dropout.

+Currently, the result with PyTorch 1.1 is a little bit lower than my NAACL reported number.
+It still easily reaches a success rate of 50%.

 ### Implementation Details
 1. When training the speaker and listener, we drop out features as much as we can.
 It means that the image feature are dropped randomly (with a smaller dropout rate), which has been seen used in multiple vision papers.
 2. The ml\_weight is increased in using back translation, since the quality of generated sentence is not high and RL would be misled.
 3. Instead of training with augmented data and fine-tuning with training data, we trained them together.

 ## Semantic Views
 As shown in Fig.6 of our paper which is the same to